Netlog Choose Bacula Backup and Data Recovery

 Netlog is currently using Bacula to backup 30TB of data from more than 500 critical servers, running mainly MySQL databases.
 All of its servers run Debian GNU/Linux.
 Backups are stored on tapes using the Dell LT4000 tape library, with 4 half-height LTO4 drives.
 The library holds 48 tapes.
 Each storage device has a Dell MD1000 DAS containing 15 SAS disks for spooling.

 ‘As we grew, backups were taking longer and longer to complete.
-We then decided to take a support contract with Bacula Systems and use the Open Core solution: Bacula Enterprise Edition.
+We then decided to take a support contract with Bacula Systems and use the Open Core solution: Bacula Enterprise.
 They have helped us in optimizing our configuration, and now backups are completed almost twice as fast as before’ said Van Eenaeme.

 Steps described in the diagram: